Retail Stores LED Replacement under Government Scheme

 Comparison of Lights for Your Retail Store

 A level up from incandescent bulbs, halogen lamps use about 30% less energy than incandescent lights.
 They emit a warm light of about 3000 Kelvin, which is slightly cooler than the incandescent ones.
 Like incandescent lamps, halogens also have a flawless CRI.
-Unfortunately, the low lifespan and relatively higher power consumption than fluoros and LEDs don’t make them the right choice for retail store lighting.
+Unfortunately, low lifespan and relatively higher power consumption than fluoros and LEDs don’t make them the right choice for retail store lighting.

 LED Lights vs Fluorescent Tubes